 When it comes to arthritis in particular, a scientific article published in 2017 pointed out that case reports have shown that people with joint pain and inflammation who used copaiba reported favorable results.
 However, extensive research as to copaiba oil’s effect on inflammatory arthritis is still limited to basic research and uncontrolled clinical observations in humans.

 6. Breakout Buster

 Copaiba oil with its anti-inflammatory, antiseptic and healing abilities is yet another option for the natural treatment of acne.
-A double-blind, placebo controlled clinical trial published in 2018 finds the volunteers with acne experienced a “highly significant decrease” in skin areas affected with acne where a one percent copaiba essential oil preparation was used.
-(12)
+A double-blind, placebo-controlled clinical trial published in 2018 relayed that volunteers with acne experienced a “highly significant decrease” in skin areas affected with acne where a 1 percent copaiba essential oil preparation was used.

-To take advantage of its skin-clearing benefits, add a drop of copaiba essential oil to a natural toner like witch hazel or to your face cream.
+To take advantage of its skin-clearing benefits, add a drop of this essential oil to a natural toner like witch hazel or to your face cream.

 7. Calming Agent